bartoszszych/Reportify/README.md

 - Generates a report by combining user inputs and additional details
 - Uses OpenAI ChatCompletion model for generating text from prompt
 - Transcribes speech to text using OpenAI Audio API
-- Extracts text from images using Replicate API
+- Extracts information about images using Replicate API
 - Multi-threaded implementation for better performance

 ## Folder Structure